mani-plant/WebCL.js/README.md

 An easy to use, light weight Javascript library for doing general purpose computations on GPU.

 ## Hello World!
-A program to square all numbers in input array in parallel.
+A program to pariwise sum elements of two matrices in parallel.

 ###### Initialization
 ```